nystudio107/craft-disqus/README.md

 The Disqus plugin also allows you to display the number of comments a particular Disqus thread has received in your templates.
 All of these methods accomplish the same thing:

-    {# Output the number of comments using the 'disqusEmbed' function #}
+    {# Output the number of comments using the 'disqusCount' function #}
     {{ disqusCount(DISQUS_IDENTIFIER) }}

-    {# Output the number of comments using the 'disqusEmbed' filter #}
+    {# Output the number of comments using the 'disqusCount' filter #}
     {{ DISQUS_IDENTIFIER | disqusCount }}

-    {# Output the number of comments using the 'disqusEmbed' variable #}
+    {# Output the number of comments using the 'disqusCount' variable #}
     {{ craft.disqus.disqusCount(DISQUS_IDENTIFIER) }}

 To access comment counts, you will need [register an API application](https://help.disqus.com/customer/portal/articles/787016-how-to-create-an-api-application) first to obtain your API keys.
 You then will need to enter your API keys into the Disqus plugin settings.